 Your dog's leash, raincoat—whatever accoutrements Lassie needs to take a stroll—will be right where you need them (along with your keys) with handy hooks.
 Set up a dedicated pet supply station by the door for convenient access when she's ready to go out.

-A major pet safety consideration will be plants.
+Pets and plants don't always mix.
 Many plants, including aloe, ivies, and amaryllis, can be toxic to dogs and cats.
 For a complete list, check with the ASPCA.
 If you need to part with a poisonous plant, a non-pet owning friend or family member will likely be glad for the gift!
 If you are a plant-lover, set your (non-toxic) greenery on sturdy bases so a hearty chase won't knock them over.

 Avoid drapes and blinds with long cords and tassels that pets can wrap up in.
 And make sure that all wires and electrical cords are firmly attached to the wall, not dangling free where they might look like a fun attraction.
 Electrical socket covers are also a must to prevent shocks to a curious pet.